DevExpress-Examples/blazor-ai-chat-mcp-resources/README.md

 - The MCP Server runs as a background service at http://localhost:5002/mcp.
 - The client opens a web UI with DevExpress AI Chat at http://localhost:5001.

-The **AIChatMcpServer** project must run for the **AIChatMcpClient** to function.
-If you start the solution from Visual Studio, select _AI Chat with MCP_ from the **Startup Item** dropdown.
+The **AIChatMcpServer** project must be operational for the **AIChatMcpClient** to function.
+If you start the solution from Visual Studio, select **AI Chat with MCP** from the **Startup Item** dropdown.
 If you run a solution from a command line, ensure the **AIChatMcpServer** project is running before starting the **AIChatMcpClient** project.

 ## Implementation Details

 ### MCP Server

-The MCP server acts as a bridge between the AI Chat and your data/services.
-It exposes tools, resources, and prompts, which allow the client to interact with data and services through a standardized interface.
+The MCP server serves as a bridge between the AI Chat and your data/services.
+It exposes tools, resources, and prompts, which allow the client application to interact with data and services via a standardized interface.

 This example features a custom MCP server to demonstrate core integration patterns.
 Because the implementation follows the Model Context Protocol [standards](https://modelcontextprotocol.io/docs/learn/architecture), you can reuse the same code to connect the AI Chat to any MCP-compliant service.